Prratiiik/serverlessExam/README.md

 $ git remote remove origin
 $ git remote add origin ...URL of your new repository...
 ~~~
-+ Deploy the app to your AWS account (cdk deploy).
++ Immediately before the exam, deploy the app to your AWS account (cdk deploy).

 ## The App.